chain4travel/camino-docs/docs/camino-messenger/introduction.md

 At the booking step, the Bot abstracts all the blockchain interaction.
 Once partners have exchanged available products, price and availability and a specific choice has been made through the messenger and secured in the inventory of the supply partner, the Supplier Bot mints a Booking Token and the Distributor Bot buys the Booking Token.
 For more details see the paragraphs below.

+In the Partner Showroom, each partner can configure the services offered or wanted.
+If desired a fee for a message can be configured by suppliers to be paid for information provision or to balance the cost of processing a large number of searches.

 Please do not hesitate to communicate your observations on this documentation like uncertainties, mistakes or missing explanations, so that we can continuously improve this documentation.
 Everybody can also participate in official Message Type reviews to help improve the message format.
 There is a Messenger Protocol review channel in our [Discord Server](https://discord.gg/camino).
 The network partners decide through voting on proposed changes.

 ## Messenger